-No User ReviewsWrite a review

-The control panel of the 100307 includes an Intelligauge meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The 100307 and its control panel include an Intelligauge meter showing you voltage, frequency and lifetime hours.
+This feature comes handy when monitoring its status and activity.

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Champion also included a propane hose in the 100307's packaging.

 The Champion 100307 is EPA-approved and CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.